 Fees Due.
-All Registration Fees are due immediately upon receipt of UNR's monthly invoices.
-UNR will invoice Registrar after the end of each calendar month for Fees due.
-Each invoice will detail each UNRTLD and the Fees due for each UNR TLD.
-In order to satisfy any outstanding account balances, UNRmay draw upon the Registrar's Payment Security.
+All Fees are due immediately upon receipt of the Registry Operator’s monthly invoices, which may be sent and processed by the RSP in accordance with Section 5.5 monthly in arrears.
+Each invoice will detail each TLD and the Fees due.
+In order to satisfy any outstanding account balances, the Registry Operator may draw upon the Registrar's Payment Security.
 If this occurs, Registrar agrees to replenish Payment Security to the pre-draw level immediately upon completion of draw.
 If Registrar's Payment Security is depleted, registration of domain names for the Registrar will be suspended and new registrations will not be accepted until the Payment Security is replenished.

 Taxes.
 The Registration Fees due under this Agreement are exclusive of tax.
-All taxes, duties, fees and other governmental charges of any kind (including sales, turnover, services, use and value-added taxes, but excluding taxes based on the net income of UNR) which are imposed by or under the authority of any government or any political subdivision thereof on the fees for any services, software and/or hardware shall be borne by Registrar exclusively and shall not be considered a part of, a deduction from or an offset against such Registration Fees.
-All payments due to UNR shall be made without any deduction or withholding on account of any tax, duty, charge or penalty except as required by law, in which case, the sum payable by Registrar from which such deduction or withholding is to be made shall be increased to the extent necessary to ensure that, after making such deduction or withholding, UNR receives and retains (free from any liability with respect thereof) a net sum equal to the sum it would have received but for such deduction or withholding being required.
+All taxes, duties, fees, and other governmental charges of any kind (including sales, turnover, services, use, and value-added taxes, but excluding taxes based on the net income of the Registry Operator) which are imposed by or under the authority of any government or any political subdivision thereof on the fees for any services, software, and/or hardware shall be borne by Registrar exclusively and shall not be considered a part of, a deduction from, or an offset against such Registration Fees.
+All payments due to the Registry Operator shall be made without any deduction or withholding on account of any tax, duty, charge, or penalty except as required by law, in which case, the sum payable by Registrar from which such deduction or withholding is to be made shall be increased to the extent necessary to ensure that, after making such deduction or withholding, the Registry Operator receives and retains (free from any liability with respect thereof) a net sum equal to the sum it would have received but for such deduction or withholding being required.

 Change in Registrar Sponsoring Domain Name.
 Registrar may assume sponsorship of a Registered Name Holder's existing domain name registration from another registrar by following the Transfer Policy.
-UNR will allow and support bulk transfer to Registrar, at no charge, and without extension of the registration term. (a) For each transfer of the sponsorship of a domain-name registration under the Transfer Policy, Registrar agrees to pay UNR the renewal registration fee associated with a one-year extension, as set forth in the Registration Fees (defined in Section 5.1 above).
-The losing registrar's Registration Fees will not be refunded as a result of any such transfer. (b) For a transfer approved by ICANN under Part B of the Transfer Policy, Registrar agrees to pay UNR US $0 (for transfers of 50,000 names or fewer) or US $50,000 (for transfers of more than 50,000 names).
-Fees under this Section 5.2 shall be due immediately upon receipt of UNR's invoice pursuant to the Payment Security.
+The Registry Operator will allow and support bulk transfer to Registrar, at no charge, and without extension of the registration term. (a) For each transfer of the sponsorship of a domain-name registration under the Transfer Policy, Registrar agrees to pay the Registry Operator the renewal registration fee associated with a one-year extension, as set forth in the Registration Fees (defined in Section 5.1 above).
+The losing registrar's Registration Fees will not be refunded as a result of any such transfer. (b) For a transfer approved by ICANN under Part B of the Transfer Policy, Registrar agrees to pay the Registry Operator US $0 (for transfers of 50,000 names or fewer) or US $50,000 (for transfers of more than 50,000 names).
+Fees under this Section 5.2 shall be due immediately upon receipt of the Registry Operator’s invoice pursuant to the Payment Security.

 Charges for Variable Registry-Level ICANN Fees.
-If ICANN exercises its right under Section 6.3 of UNR’s Registry Agreements with ICANN to collect variable registry-level fees, Registrar agrees to pay to UNR its proportionate share of such fees paid by UNR to ICANN.
-UNR will bill Registrar for such fees as set forth in this Section 5.
+If ICANN exercises its right under Section 6.3 of the Registry Operator’s Registry Agreements with ICANN to collect variable registry-level fees, Registrar agrees to pay its proportionate share of such fees paid by the Registry Operator to ICANN.
+The Registry Operator will bill Registrar for such fees as set forth in this Section 5.